The sound of your alarm clock wakes you at 7:00 am, sharp.

 Dry Shave: The ability to shave without foam or soap was the main marketing angle and buying advantage of switching to electric.
 A quick, close, dry shave, without the mess.
 It’s fuss-free shaving, anytime, anywhere – without needing a sink or water.
 Some of the best electric shavers give you the versatility of a wet or dry shave.

-Cost Effective: There’s no need to constantly replace razor blades, as the foil cutters only need replaced about once a year.
+Cost Effective: There’s no need to constantly replace razor blades, as the foil cutters only need to be replaced about once a year.
 It’s like set and forget shaving.

 Cool: Modern electric shavers from Philips, Braun, and Remington are a far cry from the fragile-looking, and very basic shavers of 60 years ago.
 They look really slick, are comfortable to operate, work extremely well, and they’re just “cool”. – I hope that doesn’t come across as too bias, I’m just throwing in my personal opinion on that one – aesthetics are relative.

 Loss of Power: If the battery dies mid-shave then your shave stops.
 Always make sure that your electric shaver has very clear battery level indicators, and a “Quick Charge” feature in the event of a drained battery.

-Noisy: Let’s be real – electric shavers can be load, and a lot of noise from the buzzing motor and moving parts in a quiet morning can wake up sleeping loved ones – which is not ideal.
-However, a high-quality model should be quiet enough, and their portable nature and ability to dry shave means you always have the option of shaving some place that won’t disturb anyone.
+Noisy: Let’s be real – electric shavers can be loaded, and a lot of noise from the buzzing motor and moving parts in a quiet morning can wake up sleeping loved ones – which is not ideal.
+However, a high-quality model should be quiet enough, and their portable nature and ability to dry shave mean you always have the option of shaving someplace that won’t disturb anyone.